aedera/dspcall2spmat/README.md

 # dspcall2spmat

-Small repository containing computational utilies to foster reproducibility.
+Computational utility to process methylation data.
+It was released to foster reproducibility.

 ## Install